Overview

 CocoSign's pricing strategy is built around a simple premise: give small businesses real features at real prices, not stripped-down teasers designed to force upgrades.
 The free plan is genuinely functional β not a 7-day trial with a countdown clock.

-- Free: $0 β Unlimited document signing, 5 downloads, 1 template, 1 user.
+- Free: $0 β Unlimited document signing, 5 downloads/month, 1 template, 1 user.
 You can sign as many documents as you want β the cap is only on how many you can download as completed files.
 For occasional personal use, this is legitimately usable.

 Free